Vinicius-Tineli-Paiva/manutencao-app/README.md

 Bash
-git clone <repository-url> # Replace with your actual repository URL cd asset-maintenance-tracker # Navigate into the project's root directory
+git clone <repository-url> # Replace with your actual repository URL cd asset-manutencao-app # Navigate into the project's root directory

 2. Database Setup